This post may contain affiliate links. Please see my disclosure policy for details.

 First stop, Police Bazaar

-We arrived in late afternoon and I would say that it’s the perfect time.
 I was there on a weekend and it was packed out!
-Aside from rip off clothes, there’s also other things to keep your eyes peeled for.
+Aside from rip-off clothes, there are also other things to keep your eyes peeled for.

-You’ll also find bags, toys, purses, belts, jewellery, watches, guitars, photography shops and more.
-It’s a hive for any sort of things you want to buy!
+You’ll also find bags, toys, purses, belts, jewellery, watches, guitars, photography shops, and more.
+It’s a hive for any sort of thing you want to buy!

 If you’re claustrophobic you may struggle here.
 The space between the stalls is so small, crowded with people and the smells you receive in your nose are unholy!

 It’s honestly like a labyrinth to navigate.
 We lost our friends twice in these market stalls so stick together or take a number.